 Did you know that the National Practitioner Data Bank reports that over 150,000 incidents of medical malpractice have occurred in the United States in the last ten years?
 Still, only one out of eight medical malpractice victims file a legal claim, according to the Harvard Medical Practice Study.

-Here at The Inland Empire Law Group, we have a team of medical malpractice attorneys and recovery professionals dedicated to serving Rancho Cucamonga as well as the surrounding San Bernardino and Riverside counties.
-We believe that medical malpractice claims are important for two reasons:0 first, they secure families the financial support they need and deserve after a surgical error or misdiagnosis and second, they protect future patients from the careless acts of negligent doctors and medical institutions.
+Here at The Inland Empire Law Group, our medical malpractice attorney and recovery professionals are dedicated to serving Rancho Cucamonga, Victorville, Fontana, as well as the surrounding San Bernardino and Riverside counties.
+We believe that medical malpractice claims are important for two reasons: first, they secure families the financial support they need and deserve after a surgical error or misdiagnosis, and second, they protect future patients from the careless acts of negligent doctors and medical institutions.

-Our Medical Malpractice Attorneys Fight For Your Rights After a Surgical Error
+Our Medical Malpractice Attorney Will Fight For Your Rights After a Surgical Error

 Surgical errors are one of the most common, costly, and deadly forms of medical malpractice.
 The annual cost of avoidable surgical errors is roughly $17 billion according to a study conducted by the National Patient Safety Benchmarking Center, while the Journal of the American Medical Association estimates that between 32,000 and 98,000 patients die each year due to surgical errors.
 Many more surgical errors lead to serious injuries, infection, nerve damage, paralysis, and permanent disability.